ppekko/SimpleNFL/README.md

 Remeber that this is liscensed, so remember to give credit for free use!

-# Usage
+# Documentation
-See the Wiki
+Look in the wiki (https://github.com/PipeWarp/SimpleNFL/wiki)